 My name is Tom Halloran.
 I have been making knives with a vengeance since early 2008 when I got back from four years running around Afghanistan and Iraq supporting the war effort.
 My main customer base is made up of Arms Carrying Professionals and prepared, trained, above average citizens.

-My desire is to make tough, usable and affordable knives for people who use them and depend on them.
+My desire is to make tough, usable and affordable knives for people who will use them and depend on them.